AgustinAllamanoCosta/fork-newin/README.md

 # *neWin* - Open new Window(s) or Tab(s) on Windows Terminal or KDE Konsole and executes bash command(s).

 Open new window(s)/tab(s) with a bash shell & execute the commands given.

 Works with KDE Konsole or Windows Terminal in WSL without any code changes or config.

 Written in Nodejs/TypeScript, but it works for everyone.

 ## Motivation

-I needed a way to start tasks on new windows (or tabs) automatically, mainly from within my nodejs scripts.
+I needed a powerful way to start tasks on new windows (or tabs) automatically, mainly from within my nodejs scripts.

 For example, don't we all want to `npm run dev` to start an API server AND its integration tests, but on 2 separate windows?
+In a tiny line of code?

 I needed it to be:

-- without external bash scripts like I used to crack it, but straight from package.json.
+- without external bash scripts like I used to crack the problem, but straight from package.json.

+- laconic, with sane defaults

-- laconic and powerful: with sane defaults, open multiple windows and run multiple commands.
+- powerful, able to open multiple windows and run multiple commands and set a meaningful title.

 - portable, at least on Linux KDE & Windows Terminal, with no code/package changes.